-The Australian Institute of Health and Welfare is a designated World Health Organization Collaborating Centre.
-The Australian Collaborating Centre assists the WHO with their efforts to support national and international health information systems, statistics and evidence.
-The collaborating centre is part of a network of collaborating centres that contribute the development, dissemination, maintenance and use of products that help categorise concepts in health and the health system.
+The Australian Institute of Health and Welfare is designated as the World Health Organization Collaborating Centre for the Family of International Classifications (WHO-FIC) in Australia.
+The Australian Collaborating Centre (ACC) assists the WHO with their efforts to support national and international health information systems, statistics and evidence.
+The ACC is part of a Network of collaborating centres that contribute to the development, dissemination, maintenance and use of products that help categorise concepts in health and the health system.

-The Network also look after other classifications that are either based on (derived classifications) or separate to (related classifications) these three reference classifications.
+The other classifications are either based on (derived classifications) or separate to (related classifications) these three reference classifications.
 Together, the classifications are known as the Family of International Classifications and the network of collaborating centres is known as the WHO-FIC Network.

 International Classification of Diseases

 ICD-11 (maintenance version)

 Mortality statistics (cause of death)

 Classification under development, not used in Australia